-Our Maths Department offers a range of activities for schools, such as a conference for Year 12 students (Exploring Maths) in June, Public lectures, Taster days, Science festival and a series of talks from academics.
+Our Maths Department offers a range of activities for schools, from Taster days to a series of talks from academics to encourage students to explore and enjoy mathematics.

 All our activities are available to schools subject to capacity.